SE-DueTo/DueTo-Documentation/SAD.md

 ## 3. Architectural Goals and Constraints

 We decided to use Spring MVC as our main framework.
 It allows us to unite backend, frontend development and the database integration in one code base.
+The backend runs a MySQL data base in a Docker container.
+Docker works great in packaging an application or a software into one single "unit", which you can then deploy anywhere as long as Docker engine is installed.
+It expects the package, or image to be run as a single process per container.
+With Docker a MySQL image is build, using a specific version and vendor, the image is packaged and distributed to anybody who wants to quickly fire a MySQL instance.

 ## 4. Use-Case View